FOR THE PRESS

 Her short stories have appeared in many venues, both print and online, and her first full-length mystery, Sweet Man Is Gone, was published by Five Star/Gale/Cengage in 2008.
 Inspired by her experiences playing guitar, the book is set in the world of a struggling blues band and features a blues-singer sleuth: Elizabeth “Maxx” Maxwell.
 Kirkus said, “Maxx’s debut has a real feel for the bar-music scene and a gutsy, believable sleuth.”
 The sequel, Got No Friend Anyhow, appeared in January 2011.

 Peggy is currently writing the Knit & Nibble mystery series for Kensington Books.
 Set in the charming (fictional) town of Arborville, New Jersey, the series features amateur sleuth Pamela Paterson, founder and mainstay of the town’s knitting club, nicknamed Knit and Nibble.
-Knit & Nibble #10, Knitmare on Beech Street, was a December 2023 release; Murder Most Irish appears in Kensington’s 2024 St. Patrick’s Day novella anthology, Irish Milkshake Murder; and A Dark and Stormy Knit will appear in March 2022.
-Peggy will also have a Knit & Nibble novella in the 2022 Kensington Christmas anthology.
+Knit & Nibble #10, Knitmare on Beech Street, was a December 2023 release; Murder Most Irish appears in Kensington’s 2024 St. Patrick’s Day novella anthology, Irish Milkshake Murder; and A Dark and Stormy Knit will appear in the fall of 2024.
 Peggy herself is an avid crafter, dating from her childhood as a member of the 4-H Club in rural Southern California.

 A longtime member of Mystery Writers of America and Sisters in Crime, Peggy served on the board of MWA New York as head of the Mentor Committee.
 She was president of Sisters in Crime NY/TriState from 2013 to 2015 and in previous years was secretary, treasurer, and vice-president.

 Peggy regularly attends mystery-writing conferences and participates in conference panels.
 She also gives talks on mystery fiction at libraries and other venues in New York, Connecticut, and New Jersey.